Stefan Verković

-The cover of the "Folk Songs of the Macedonian Bulgarians".

-Stefan or Stjepan Ilija Verković was a 19th-century Bosnian ethnographer and folklorist.
-Born to Bosnian Croat parents, he identified as South Slav and initially he supported the Serbian and later the Bulgarian national cause.
+Stefan Ilija Verković was a 19th-century Bosnian ethnographer and folklorist.
+He initially supported the South Slav and Serbian cause, and later the Bulgarian national cause.

-Biography
+Early life and work

-Verković was born in the village of Ugljara near Orašje in the region of Bosanska Posavina, Ottoman Empire, on 4 March 1821.
-He passed his education in the Franciscan school of Tolisa (1830–1833), and then studied philosophy and theology at the Zagreb University, where he was influenced by the ideas of the pan-South-Slavic Illyrian movement.
-He left the Franciscan order in 1842 and theological studies in 1843.
+Verković was born in the village of Ugljara near Orašje in the region of Bosanska Posavina, Ottoman Empire, on March 4, 1821, into a poor peasant family.
+He was christened as Stjepan.
+Per historian Ivo Banac, Verković was a Serbianized Croat.
+Verković was orphaned early and taken in by relatives.
+He passed his education in the Franciscan school of Tolisa from 1830 to 1833.
+In 1835, he became a monk at the Franciscan Sutjeska monastery.
+He studied philosophy and theology at the Zagreb University, where he was influenced by the ideas of the pan-South-Slavic Illyrian movement and became an acquaintance of the Croatian linguist Ljudevit Gaj.
+Verković left the Franciscan order in 1842 and theological studies in 1843, after the Illyrian movement was banned by the Austrian authorities.
+The career of a Catholic clergyman had failed to captivate him.

-Verković came into contact with Interior Minister Ilija Garašanin through Toma Kovačević, and became Garašanin's agent in 1843, it seems (according to Verković himself, it was not until 1862).
-In the period of 1843–1850 he travelled to Montenegro, bringing confidential post to Petar II, and collected information in northern Albania, Kosovo, Macedonia and Bulgaria.
+Verković came into contact with Serbian Interior Minister Ilija Garašanin through Toma Kovačević, and became Garašanin's agent.
+According to Verković himself, he became his agent in 1862.
+Verković became a proponent of the Serbian national cause.
+In the period of 1843–1850, he travelled to Montenegro, bringing confidential post to Petar II, and collected information in northern Albania, Kosovo, Macedonia and Bulgaria.
 Since 1851, he was only in Belgrade temporarily, mostly travelling in Macedonia and Bulgaria where he collected manuscripts, coins and folk songs.
+Verković collected folk material himself and also used collaborators, mostly teachers.
 He lived in Belgrade in 1854–55 during the Crimean War, and converted to Orthodox Christianity.
-He moved to the Ottoman Empire and settled in Serres in 1857, and was given the task of countering the Hellenization of Macedonian Slavs.
-His pseudonym was "Petar Vlašić" in correspondence.
-In 1860 and 1862 he lived in Belgrade where he published Folk Songs of the Macedonian Bulgarians.
-He became a member of Society of Serbian Letters in 1863.

-With the increased conflict between Serbian and Bulgarian propaganda in Macedonia, he favoured the latter, which went unnoticed, but still received payment from the Serbian government until 1876.
-In 1862, Verković says he was sent by Garašanin to work on Macedonian Slavs to consider themselves Slav, rather than Greeks, and thus helping to resolve the Eastern Question.
-The manager of the agent network at this time was Atanasije Nikolić.
-He received irregular payments between 1872 and 1876.
-In February 1877 he moved to Russia, where he lived in poverty.
-Bulgaria offered him a life pension and he moved to Sofia in early 1891.